lingeringcode/clndgrn-portfolio/content/publication/facts-upon-delivery/index.md

 # Summary.
 An optional shortened abstract.
 summary: This article demonstrates how charts during the early months of the COVID-19 pandemic articulated visual arguments yet also required extended communicative support upon their delivery.

-tags: [visual rhetoric, data rhetoric, data provenance, presence, interpretive levels]
+tags:
+- visual rhetoric
+- critical data studies
+- data visualization
+- provenance
+- COVID-19

 # Display this page in the Featured widget?
 featured: false